roboard/86Duino_Linux_SDK/README.md

 HOW TO COMPILE
 --------------

-Copy the Makefile in the example folder and paste it to your program folder that you want to compile, and then type "make" command to compile source code to produce your 86Duino program (if you want to use 86Duino libraries, see the following "USE THIRD-PARTY LIBRARIES" section).
+Copy the Makefile in the example folder to your program folder that you want to compile, and then type "make" command to compile source code to produce your 86Duino linux program (if you want to use 86Duino libraries, see the following "USE THIRD-PARTY LIBRARIES" section).